 - Description – The description is added to the short headline and calls users to action.

-- Company Name – You can use your business name or brand name
+- Company Name – You must use your business name or business name.

 |picture + short headline + description + favicon + company name|